Ravi-Garg/Unsupervised_Depth_Estimation/README.md

 Shared model is a small variant of the 50 layer residual network from scratch on KITTI.
-Our model is <25 MB and predicts depths on 160x608 resolution images with 50Hz on nvidia TITAN X. This is 5x the frame rate of KITTI.
+Our model is **<25 MB** and predicts depths on 160x608 resolution images **at over 30Hz** on Nvidia Geforce GTX980 (50Hz on TITAN X).
 It can be used with caffe without any modification and we provide a simple matlab wrapper for testing.

 If you use our model or the code for your research please cite:
 ```